Approximate Models for Gravitational Memory: An approximate profile for

-Our clue to understand the quantization $k_{crit}=k_m$ of the amplitude for DM is to write for $k \geq 1$ the profile as $ k\,e^{U} = e^{\ln k + U}\,. $ Then increasing the amplitude can be viewed as \emph{translating the trajectory along the $U$ axis}, see FIG.\ref{Zhaoshift}.
-Start with $k=1$ for which the trajectory $X_-(U)$ has no zero in $\cI_{-}$, as seen in FIG.\ref{Zhaoshift}a.
-Increasing $k$ shifts the trajectory to the left and for $k = k_1 = 2.4\dots$ the unphysical zero of $X^-(U)$ reaches the origin, FIG.\ref{Zhaoshift}b.
-Then in $\cI_+$ we glue to it the trajectory antisymmetrically, \beq X_{1}^{+}(U)=-X_{1}^{-}(-U)=-e^{\ln k_1-U} \eeq to recover Fig.\ref{modd}a.
+A way to understand the quantization $k_{crit}=k_m$ of the amplitude for DM is to write for $k \geq 1$ the left profile (in blue) as $k\,e^{U} = e^{\ln k + U}\,.$ Then increasing the amplitude can be viewed as \emph{translating the trajectory along the $U$ axis}, as shown in FIG.\ref{Zhaoshift}.
+Start with $k=1$ for which the trajectory $X_-(U)$ has no zero in $\cI_{-}$, FIG.\ref{Zhaoshift}a.
+Increasing $k$ shifts the trajectory to the left and for $k = k_1 = 2.4\dots$ the previously unphysical zero of $X^-(U)$ reaches the origin, FIG.\ref{Zhaoshift}b.
+Intuitively, increasing the amplitude amounts to pulling the branches in FIG.\ref{discont} apart until they fit smoothly.
+In $\cI_+$ we glue to it the trajectory antisymmetrically, \beq X_{1}^{+}(U)=-X_{1}^{-}(-U)=-J_0\big(e^{\ln k_1-U}) \eeq to recover Fig.\ref{modd}a.

-Further increasing $k$ we arrive to the next critical value $k_2=3.8\dots $ for which the tangent is zero, see FIG.\ref{Zhaoshift}c, and we can join the bits of trajectories symmetrically, \beq X_{2}^{+}(U)=+X_{2}^{-}(-U)\,, \eeq to get the $m=2$ wave in Fig.\ref{meven}a, etc. In conclusion, the left and right branches can be glued smoothly for any integer half-wave number $m$, \beq X_{m}^{+}(U)=(-1)^{m}X_{m}^{-}(-U)\,. \eeq
+Increasing $k$ further we arrive to the next critical value $k_2=3.8\dots $, etc, for which the tangent is zero, see FIG.\ref{Zhaoshift}.
+Joining the bits of trajectories symmetrically, \beq X_{2}^{+}(U)=+X_{2}^{-}(-U)\,, \eeq we get the $m=2$ wave shown in Fig.\ref{meven}a, etc. In conclusion, the left and right branches can be glued smoothly for integer half-wave number $m$, \beq X_{m}^{+}(U)=(-1)^{m}X_{m}^{-}(-U)\,. \eeq